JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 }
 ```

-If you need a dialog that is implemented in Swing, you can wrap it into Composable function:
+If you need a dialog that is implemented in Swing, you can wrap it into a Composable function:
 ```kotlin
 import androidx.compose.runtime.Composable
 import androidx.compose.runtime.getValue